amplication/docs/docs/getting-started/service-entities-roles-permissions.md

 Now that you know how to create entities, commit changes, and build new versions, let's take it a bit further by adding another entity and learning how to compare changes before committing.

-You'll also learn more about how Amplication automatically tracks your code and changes in a git repoistory.
+You'll also learn more about how Amplication automatically tracks your code and changes in a git repository.

 [Building New Versions of Your Service](/building-new-versions/)